NTAG Miami Sailors Support Veterans Stand Down

 |0

-This work, NTAG Miami Sailors Support Veterans Stand Down [Image 4 of 4], by PO1 Natalia Murillo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NTAG Miami Sailors Support Veterans Stand Down, by PO1 Natalia Murillo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.